 You can search through hundreds of different standards and frameworks using Unifrog’s Apprenticeships tool.
 The tool will allow you to sort and rank by criteria such as ‘vacancies available’, ‘salary’ or even ‘happiness’.

-Bear in mind that in August 2020, apprenticeship frameworks in England were swapped to standards.
-The change in name was intended to mark a broader change from qualifications-based apprenticeships to occupation-focused ones.
+(In August 2020, apprenticeship frameworks in England were swapped to standards.
+The name change was intended to mark a broader change from qualifications-based apprenticeships to occupation-focused ones.
 In other words, a framework revolves around gaining certain certificates and qualifications, whereas the aim of a standard is that an apprentice can carry out all aspects of their job.
-For more information on this, see the links the end of this guide.
+For more information on this, see the links at the end of this guide.)

 How long do they take to complete?